icorei/Human_activityGS/R/bibliometric-analysis/README.md

 #Commun format for text analysis.
 A DTM is a matrix in which rows are
 #documents, columns are terms, and cells indicate how often
 #each term occurred in each document.

 ## Step 3: THEME ANALYSIS FOR CAMERA TRAPS PAPERS

 Now,apply Natural Language Processing and Topic Modeling to abstracts to identify the topics published in conservation planning
+LDA model: #Now we'll use topic modeling to clasiffy the articles
+#But first we need determine what is the optimal number of topics
+#we should specify in the LDA model
+#Package ldatuning realizes 4 metrics to select perfect number of topics for LDA model.

 ## Step 4: NETWORK ANALYSIS